Webinar overview and capabilities

 - The instructor can choose to mute and un-mute people throughout the call, and live chat is available as well.

-- Slide presentations are also available during a teleconference, and the audio is automatically recorded and posted back to the course.
+- Slide PDF presentations are also available during a teleconference, and the audio is automatically recorded and posted back to the course.
 (Note: Live chats are not included in the recordings.)

 Note: Teleconferences are limited to 200 live participants.